 It does sound like being and doing are two completely different things.
-However, they are actually go hand-in-hand.
+However, they actually go hand-in-hand.
 It is possible to live a life of being more aware while also taking action.

 Being vs. Doing

 It’s really important that we start off with an understanding of what being is as compared to doing.
 That way, we can understand why we’re doing more and spending less of our energy and time in being mode.

 Being is just allowing yourself to be fully present in this very moment.
 It means that you are not on autopilot and you are fully conscious of what is happening in front of you.
 You are present and available to those you are speaking with instead of thinking about other things while they’re talking to you.

 ‘Being’ mode means not having to turn on the TV or the radio or any other distractions to fill the white space around us.
 You pay attention to your breath mindfully at this moment.
 It’s choosing to watch the clouds in the sky as they gently flow past.

 However, ‘being’ mode doesn’t mean that you stop having thoughts.
 It just means you become more aware of your thoughts.